 The Clergy Letter Project

-Organized by Butler University biologist Michael Zimmerman, the Clergy Letter Project lists over 11,000 members of the Christian clergy who have signed a strong pro-evolution-education statement.
-The website also hosts comparable statements signed by over 400 rabbis, and by over 200 Unitarian clergy.
+Organized by biologist Michael Zimmerman, the Clergy Letter Project lists over 12,000 members of the Christian clergy who have signed a strong pro-evolution-education statement.
+The website also hosts comparable statements signed by over 500 rabbis, and by over 200 Unitarian clergy.
 A spinoff is Evolution Weekend, in which religious leaders discuss science/religion issues with their congregations.

 Counterbalance is a non-profit organization working to promote multidisciplinary education on science and religion for a general audience with a specific emphasis on the exploration of appropriate and inappropriate reductionism.